osegbu/zentri/README.md

-# Social Media Site - FastAPI Backend
+# Zentri - A Social Media Site - FastAPI Backend

-## Overview

-This is the backend of a social media site built using [FastAPI](https://fastapi.tiangolo.com/).
-It provides API endpoints for user authentication, post management, likes, comments, and other social media features.
+This is the **backend** of Zentri, providing API endpoints for user authentication, post management, likes, comments, and other social media features.

-## Features

-- User authentication (signup, login)
-- Post creation, deletion, and management
-- Replies on posts
-- Like, bookmark, and voting functionality for posts
-- Support for image and poll attachments to posts
-- Follower and following system
-- User profile management

-## Technologies Used

-- **Framework**: FastAPI
-- **Database**: SQLite
-- **ORM**: SQLModel
-- **Authentication**: JWT
-- **Other Tools**: (Mention any other tools or libraries used, like Pydantic, etc.)

-## Installation
+## Getting Started

 ### Prerequisites